Amr-Reda/shopping-list-app/README.md

 ## API Documentation

-- if you running app locally open `http://localhost:8000/`.
+- If you running app locally open `http://localhost:8000/`.

 NOTE: every ip address has only one shopping list.